15 Ways to Say “Goodbye” in Portuguese

 Até is usually translated as “until”.
 As we'll see, there are many ways you can use até to say your goodbyes in Portuguese.

-Let's start with até mais, which is a common way to say something like “see you around” or “see you later” in Portuguese.
-It comes from até mais ver – “until I see you again”, or more literally, “until more to see”.
+Let’s start with até mais, a common way to say “see you later” or “see you around”, especially in Brazil.
+The longer expression até mais ver means “until we see each other again”.

 Another variant is até mais tarde – “see you later!”